BurakOnemli/Open-Source-Electronic-Load/README.md

 Welcome to the **Open-Source Electronic Load** project!

 This repository provides the design, source code, and documentation for a customizable, open-source electronic load.
-The project is developed in C and aims to offer a flexible platform for electronics enthusiasts, students, and engineers who need a programmable load for testing power supplies, batteries, or other electronic circuits.
+The project is developed in C and aims to offer a platform for electronics enthusiasts, students, and engineers who need a programmable load for testing power supplies, batteries, or other electronic circuits.

 ## Features